Cedric-Hj/DevOps-CICD-WebApp/Doc/2- Jenkins Setup.md

 ## After the install
 ### Inbound rule for Jenkins
 By default, jenkins will run on the port 8080.
-Configure the router (or security group) to allow traffic to access the machine ip and port 8080
+In this case we will change the port to :8081, configure the router (or security group) to allow traffic to access the machine ip and port 8081 (inbound rules) to change IP

-### Jenkins setup Wizard
-in the browser, go the <IP_Address:8080> to start the jenkins setup wizard to change IP
 ```  sh
 edit jenkins --full
 ```

-change Environment="JENKINS_PORT=8080" to Environment="JENKINS_PORT=8081"
-and
-Environment="JENKINS_LISTEN_ADDRESS=0.0.0.0"
+### Jenkins setup Wizard
+in the browser, go the <IP_Address:8081> to start the jenkins setup wizard

 Get the security code located in the Jenkins instance: